 The results presented in Tables 2 clearly demonstrated that foliar application of nitrogen (N) and zinc (Zn) nano-fertilizers exerted a significant influence on yield attributes and yield of pearl millet.
 Plant height increased progressively with crop growth stages and attained maximum at harvest.
 Among the treatments, T5 (100% RDF + two foliar sprays of nano N at 25–30 and 45–50 DAS) recorded the tallest plants (178 cm), which was statistically at par with T6 (173 cm).
 A similar trend was observed for effective tillers per meter row length, where treatment T5 produced the maximum number of effective tillers (18.25 m⁻¹), followed by T6 (17.25 m⁻¹).
 The enhanced vegetative growth under nano-fertilizer application indicates improved nutrient availability and utilization efficiency.

 Yield attributes were also significantly influenced by foliar application of nano N and Zn fertilizers.
 Treatment T5 recorded the highest number of grains per ear head (3310), test weight (7.40 g), ear head length (26.0 cm) and ear head weight (32.39 g), which remained statistically comparable with treatment T6.
 In contrast, the lowest values of these parameters were observed under the absolute control (T1).
 The improvement in yield attributes under nano-fertilizer treatments may be attributed to enhanced photosynthetic efficiency, better assimilate production and effective translocation of photosynthates towards reproductive parts, resulting in improved sink strength.
 The enhanced growth observed under nano N and Zn application may be due to improved synthesis of growth-promoting hormones such as auxins, leading to increased cell division and elongation.
 Zinc plays a vital role in auxin metabolism, while nitrogen is essential for chlorophyll formation, protein synthesis and overall vegetative growth.
-These physiological effects collectively resulted in better crop growth, as also reported by Chavan, (2019), Benzon et al. (2015), Nalwada and Neharkar (2013) and Suryaprabha et al. (2012).
+These physiological effects collectively resulted in better crop growth, as also reported by Chavan, (2019), Benzon et al. (2015), Nalwada and Neharkar Missing in references (2013) and Suryaprabha et al. (2012).

 Grain and stover yields of pearl millet were significantly affected by the treatments.
 The highest grain yield (2450 kg ha⁻¹) and stover yield (5309 kg ha⁻¹) were obtained under treatment T5, representing an increase of 93.52% and 47.96%, respectively, over the absolute control, and 23.55% and 20.93% over RDF alone.
 Treatment T6 ranked next, whereas the lowest grain and stover yields were recorded under T1.
 Although harvest index was highest under T3 (31.58%), the superior biomass production and grain yield under T5 clearly indicated the advantage of two foliar sprays of nano N in combination with RDF.
 The higher yield and yield attributes under nano-fertilizer treatments can further be explained by improved nutrient